argunpeker/Trendyol-Manual-Testing-Portfolio/requirements/login-requirements.md

-### User Story-08:
+### User Story-08: Login attempt with empty email field

 As a user
-I want to
+I want to be notified when I attempt to log in without entering an email address
-So that
+So that I can enter my email address and continue with the login flow

 #### Acceptance Criteria (BDD)

-Scenario:
-Given
-When
-Then
+Scenario: Login attempt with empty email field
+Given the user is on the login page
+When the user leaves the email input field empty
+And clicks on the "Devam et" button
+Then the email input field should be highlighted with a red border And a validation message should be displayed